The Making and Marketing of a 9-Year-Old Meme Machine

 This article was originally published on January 23, 2019.
-On August 9, 2023, Lil Tay’s family announced via Instagram that the social-media star has died at the age of 14.
+On August 9, 2023, someone claiming to be Lil Tay’s family announced via Instagram that the social-media star had died at the age of 14.
 The family did not reveal the cause of her “sudden and tragic” death but did suggest her brother had died as well.
-The circumstances around both deaths “are still under investigation,” according to the family’s statement.
+The circumstances around both deaths “are still under investigation,” according to the family’s statement, which remains uncorroborated.

 The Lil Tay fairy tale begins not with “Once upon a time” but “YOU ALREADY KNOW WHAT IT IS.”